w4t3rcs/spring-boot-python-executor/SECURITY.md

 **Triage and response**
 - Initial triage and severity classification will be completed within **7 calendar days**.
-- For confirmed issues we will:
+- For confirmed issues, we will:
   - Assign a severity level and create an internal ticket.
   - Work on a fix or mitigation plan.
-For high- and critical-severity issues we will prioritize immediate mitigation.
+For high- and critical-severity issues, we will prioritize immediate mitigation.
   - Where necessary, coordinate with downstream consumers and the maintainers of related projects.

 **Fix and release timeline**
 - For **critical** vulnerabilities that enable remote code execution, data exfiltration, or other severe impacts, we will aim to provide a patch or mitigation **as quickly as feasible**, typically within **14 days**, and publish a security release as soon as the fix has been validated.
 - For **high** severity issues, we aim for a fix within **30 days**.
-- For **medium/low** severity issues, fixes will be scheduled according to maintenance cycles but we will endeavor to address them in a timely manner.
+- For **medium/low** severity issues, fixes will be scheduled according to maintenance cycles, but we will endeavor to address them in a timely manner.
 - If a longer remediation window is required (for example, because a fix risks breaking backward compatibility), we will communicate a mitigation plan and a public timeline to the reporter and coordinate on disclosure.

 **Coordinated disclosure**
 - We prefer coordinated disclosure: we will **not** disclose the vulnerability publicly until:
   1. a fix or mitigation is available (or an agreed workaround is published), and
   2. any required advisories and release notes are prepared.
-- We will coordinate with the reporter on timing of the public disclosure and crediting.
-If you prefer to remain anonymous, tell us in the report and we will respect that preference.
+- We will coordinate with the reporter on the timing of the public disclosure and crediting.
+If you prefer to remain anonymous, tell us in the report, and we will respect that preference.

 ---